jgraph/www.diagrams.net-source/_posts/2019-07-10-gitlab-support.md

 categories: [integrations, features]
 ---

-You can store your diagrams in GitLab after authorising access to your account and repositories - diagrams.net will never see your GitLab password.
+You can store your diagrams in GitLab after authorising access to your account and repositories - draw.io and our online editor will never see your GitLab password.

 ## Diagram on GitLab